 Month: August 2017

 David, who was mentioned last week, just sent a link on the subject of unhelpful business language.
 It was a review of the book, Who Touched Base in My Thought Shower: A Treasury of Unbearable Office Jargon by Stephen Poole.

-David* (that is his real name) once lamented that some of his colleagues would rather die than say ‘we’ve stuffed it up.’
+David* and that is his real name, once told me that some of his colleagues would rather die than say ‘we’ve stuffed it up.’
 Instead, catchy phrases were used to paper over the cracks of reality.
 We’re not failing.
 We’re restructuring.
-We’re not looking at why we’re a mess.
-We’re conducting an organizational review.
-We’re not firing …
+We’re not looking at why we’re in such a mess.
+We’re conducting an …